-Student success has been a central focus of his tenure in Memphis, with record-breaking improvements in retention and graduation numbers over the past five years.
-He spearheaded an effort to create a student success center, developed the University’s first integrated recruitment, enrollment, retention and graduation plan, created a one-stop admissions center, developed targeted degree pathways for all majors, implemented an Academic Coaching for Excellence initiative, offered need-based funding for the first time in UofM history and expanded the availability of scholarship opportunities for students.
+Student success has been a central focus of his tenure in Memphis, with record-breaking improvements in student retention and graduation rates.
+He spearheaded efforts to create a new division of Student Success, developed the University’s first integrated recruitment, enrollment, retention and graduation plan, created a one-stop admissions center, developed targeted degree pathways for all majors, implemented an Academic Coaching for Excellence initiative, offered need-based funding for the first time in UofM history and expanded the availability of scholarship opportunities for students.
 The University of Memphis became the first institution of higher learning nationally to partner with Folds of Honor to support higher education for spouses and children of America’s fallen and disabled service members.
 In May 2019, he testified before the U.S. House Committee on Education and Finance on several of the UofM initiatives targeting vulnerable students.